Beranda » BLOG » Recognize The Normal Menstrual Cycle and Not, These Are The Signs

 Irregular Normal Menstrual Cycle

 In contrast to the normal menstrual cycle, an abnormal or irregular menstrual cycle is characterized by menstrual periods of less than 24 days or more than 38 days.
-This can be experienced by women who enter the premenopausal phase.
+This can be even experienced by women who enter the premenopausal phase when their periods start to deregulate.

 How To Calculate The Menstrual Cycle

-Counting menstrual cycles is very important for adult women.
-This can also determine a woman’s fertile period.
-The correct way to calculate the menstrual cycle is to note when the first start to the end of the menstrual period.
+Monitoring the menstrual cycle is very important for all women as it can also determine a woman’s fertile period.
+The correct way to monitor the menstrual cycle is to note when a period (bleeding phase) starts and ends.

 Signs of an abnormal menstrual cycle

-An abnormal menstrual cycle can be characterized by several symptoms.
+An irregular menstrual cycle can be identified by several symptoms.
 It is important to determine whether the menstrual schedule is regular or not.

 ALSO READ: Menstrual Pain, The Cause and Hot To Overcome It